ida/TabulaCasa/README.md

 The data is saved in the browser's local-storage.

 Currently each table takes up a key for its id and stores the table-data as a CSV-string in the value.
-This is suppossed to change to one (most possible unique) key, holding all of the app's data (also user-config-settings) in JSON-format.
+This is supposed to change to one (most possible unique) key, holding all of the app's data (also user-config-settings) in JSON-format.